Comedian sentenced over indecent images of children

 Lauren Fisher, prosecuting, said 104 category A indecent images – the most serious – were found, along with 411 in category B and 34,946 in category C.

-Ms Fisher also said three prohibited images were found, along with “multiple” category B and C moving images.
+Ms Fisher also said three prohibited images were found, along with one category B and one C moving image.

 However, Judge Smith warned that some of the images may have been duplicates.